letotor/capte-search-bar/README.md

 # CAPTE Search Bar 🔍
-## This is a search bar in the colors of CAPTE using vue3(composition API) 💻 and typscript.
+## This is a search bar in the colors of CAPTE using vue3 (composition API) 💻 , vite and typescript.

  It allows for fetching products from external APIs 🌐 and returning the results in a dynamic list.
 Additionally, products are displayed based on their categories 📚.
 The code is written in TypeScript 📝.
 The header contains two loader errors ❌ and loading ⏰ based on server return and errors in general.
 The code is debounced 🕰️ to avoid too frequent requests.
 The code includes the following concepts in practice: